Indos in pre-colonial history: VOC roots of Indo society

 During the 200 years of the VOC era, intermixing with indigenous peoples kept running its natural course.
 Over the years the VOC had sent out around 1 million employees, of which only one third returned to Europe.
 Its personnel consisted of mostly single men traveling without families.

 The distance to Europe was far and transport still took a very long time.
 High mortality rates among its employees were common.
 To a degree racial mixing was even encouraged by the VOC, as it was aiming to establish a prominent and consistent presence in the East Indies.
 A considerable number of these men can be considered emigrant settlers, that had no intention of leaving the East Indies, creating their own local Indo Eurasian families.

 Moreover, the VOC needed larger European representation to run its local business and therefore stimulated growth in numbers of an Indo population of Dutch descent.
 These Indos played important roles as VOC officials.
 VOC representatives, called residents, at the royal courts were often Indos able to speak the indigenous languages.

 Over the centuries of intensive Portuguese and Dutch trade with the islands of the East Indies, a relatively large Indo Eurasian population developed.
-These old Indo families make up the native (Indonesian: Peranakan) stock of Europeans during the ensuing colonial era.
+These old Indo families make up the native (Malay: Peranakan) stock of Europeans during the ensuing colonial era.
 Throughout formal colonisation of the Dutch East Indies in the coming century, the majority of registered Europeans were in fact Indo Eurasians.

 Mestizo of Kisar

 In 1665, the VOC built a remote military outpost on the island they named Kisar.
 From this European outpost on Kisar, a relatively large and almost forgotten Indo Eurasian community developed named the Mestizo of Kisar.
 To this day, their descendants live as Rajas and chiefs on Kisar.
 Surviving, mostly Dutch, family names include: Joostenz, Wouthuysen, Caffin, Lerrick, Peelman, Lander, Ruff, Bellmin-Belder, Coenradi, van Delsen, Schilling and Bakker.
 In 1795, the Kisar Mestizio were under English rule, in 1803 under Dutch/French rule and in 1810 again under English rule.
 In 1817, Kisar was returned to Dutch rule until the outpost was abandoned in 1819.
 After that time Kisar Mestizo upheld close ties with their Mestizo neighbours on Timor and by and large integrated into indigenous society.

-The Kisar Mestizo were made famous in 1928 by the German Professor E.Rodenwaldt who published his study "Die Mestizen auf Kisar", "Mikroskopische Beobachtungen an den Haaren der Kisaresen und Kisarbastarde".
+The Kisar Mestizo were made famous in 1928 by the German Professor E. Rodenwaldt who published his study "Die Mestizen auf Kisar", "Mikroskopische Beobachtungen an den Haaren der Kisaresen und Kisarbastarde".
 His two volume work details measurements and photographs of the observed Kisar Mestizos and contains a family tree showing the very complicated inter-marriages between the descendants of Mestizo families, as well as indicating skin, eye, and hair colour heredity.
 The study shows a unique natural experiment spanning over two centuries and is considered an essential academic work in the area of human heredity.